MicrosoftDocs/azure-docs/articles/search/semantic-how-to-query-request.md

 + Follow those fields by descriptive fields where the answer to semantic queries may be found, such as the main content of a document.

-If only one field specified, use a descriptive fields where the answer to semantic queries may be found, such as the main content of a document.
+If only one field specified, use a descriptive field where the answer to semantic queries may be found, such as the main content of a document.
 Choose a field that provides sufficient content.
+To ensure timely processing, only the first 20,000 tokens of the collective contents of searchFields undergo semantic evaluation and ranking.

 #### Step 3: Remove orderBy clauses